gitlabhq/gitlabhq/doc/administration/high_availability/README.md

 representation of the work so far.
 The specifications may be adjusted in the future based on additional testing and iteration.

+NOTE: **Note:** The specifications here were performance tested against a specific coded workload.
+Your exact needs may be more, depending on your workload.
+Your workload is influenced by factors such as - but not limited to - how active your users are, how much automation you use, mirroring, and repo/change size.

 - 3 PostgreSQL - 4 CPU, 16GiB memory per node
 - 1 PgBouncer - 2 CPU, 4GiB memory
 - 2 Redis - 2 CPU, 8GiB memory per node